 Sudeep Roped In For A Rs 300 Crore Project!
 Plays Cricketer In KGF Distributor's Next

 Sandalwood has produced very few movies based on sports.
 Pailwaan is the first Kannada film that revolves around professional wrestling and boxing.
 The lead actor Sudeep is known for his passion for Cricket.
 We have all watched his skills when he participated in the Celebrity Cricket League, which brought together some of the biggest stars of the Indian film industry.
-The latest reports suggest that Kichha has been roped in to play a cricketer in a film, which is said to be made on a budget of Rs 300 crore!
+The latest reports suggest that Kiccha has been roped in to play a cricketer in a film, which is said to be made on a budget of Rs 300 crore!
 And, it is being produced by KGF distributor Karthik Gowda.

 Karthik is also Pailwaan's distributor.
 According to FilmiBeat Kannada, he is collaborating with Sudeep for his next film, which is supposedly based on cricket.
 If the unnamed movie will be made with the above-mentioned budget, it will turn out to be the costliest film of Sandalwood.